Insert containers separated into tabs.

 Parameters

-Unsupported elements are not displayed.
+Unsupported Markdown elements are unwrapped so only their children (text contents) render.
 Display unsupported elements as literal characters by backslash-escaping them.
-E.g. 1\.
-Not an ordered list.
+E.g., "1\.
+Not an ordered list".

 Returns